 - Old Tolbooth/People’s Story Museum: possibly as old as the 14th century; a medieval structure that served as a meeting place for Parliament as well as a jail and a place for torture and executions/now serves as a museum to Edinburgh’s people from the 18th century to present day

 Edinburgh.
 A photographer’s paradise.
 A history lover’s mecca.
 An artist’s inspiration.
-And beyond that, it’s just a really cool place to be!
+And beyond that, it’s just a cool place to be!

 See ya next time.